Perkedel/Lah-Mboh/FAQ.md

 [choose latest](/src/screenshot/delta-touch-how2.png)

 Unfortunately, if your sparsdated DeltaTouch does not have `v4.14`, then you must beg & pre-gift your parents so they insert credit card online (risk stolen by Google) to download Delta Touch again, legit.
-Also, it is highly likely ask for voucher no longer works since people have been abusing it.
+Also, it is highly likely that ask for voucher no longer works since people have been abusing it.

 Note, that since certain version DeltaTouch has DRM.
 You must first connect to internet one last time to download license from the Google Play you bought this from.